kike-canaries/canairio_sensorlib/README.md

 Generic sensor manager, abstractions and bindings of multiple sensors libraries: Honeywell, Plantower, Panasonic, Sensirion, etc. and CO2 sensors.
 Also it's handling others environment sensors.
 This library is for general purpose, but also is the sensors library base of [CanAirIO project](https://canair.io/docs).

+For developers also you can check the complete library documentation [here](http://hpsaturn.com/canairio_sensorlib_doc/html/index.html)

 # Supported sensors

 ### PM sensors